-Option Description -cahost hostname Specify the BrightStor ARCServe Backup server to use for the job by providing the host name where the preferred server is running.
-If this switch is not used, cahost is set to the local machine by default. -command command Specify the generic command to be executed. -preexec command Run the specified command before the job starts.
+Option Description -command command Specify the generic command to be executed. -preexec command Run the specified command before the job starts.
 The entire path of the command should be included. -preexectimeout minutes The time to wait, in minutes, before the backup job starts, to allow time for the pre-execute command to finish. -postexec command Run the specified command after the job finishes.
 Include the entire path of the command. -prepostpassword user password The password of the user who is submitting this generic job.
 Note: There is no -prepostusername option.
 The username of the user who is submitting this job is used as prepostusername. -exitcode exit code Specify the exit code of the pre-execute command.
-Used with the -skip_delay, -skip_job, and -skip_post switches. -condition equalto/greaterthan/lessthan/notequalto Specify the condition for pre execute command exit codes.
-Used with -exitcode.
+Used with the -skip_delay, -skip_job, and -skip_post switches.

+Option Description -condition equalto greaterthan lessthan notequalto Specify the condition for pre execute command exit codes.
+Used with -exitcode .
 For greater than and less than conditions, only one exit code should be specified.
-Note: To enable multiple exit codes, you must use the equalto or notequalto conditions.

-Option Description -skip_delay Run the generic job immediately if the specified exit code is received.
+Note: To enable multiple exit codes, you must use the equalto or notequalto conditions. -skip_delay Run the generic job immediately if the specified exit code is received.
 This option will be activated only if BrightStor ARCServe Backup detects that the exit codes meet the specified condition (Equal To, Greater Than, Less Than, or Not Equal To). -skip_job Skip the generic job completely if the specified exit code is received.
 This option will be activated only if BrightStor ARCServe Backup detects that the exit codes meet the specified condition (Equal To, Greater Than, Less Than, or Not Equal To). -skip_post Skip the post-execute command if the specified exit code is received.
 This option will be activated only if BrightStor ARCServe Backup detects that the exit codes meet the specified condition (Equal To, Greater Than, Less Than, or Not Equal To). -savescript script name Save the generic job as a script rather than submit it to the Job Queue.
 The script can be loaded into the Job Queue at a later time.
-See ca_qmgr. -username user name Specify the user name of the machine where the generic job is to be run.
+See ca_qmgr . -username user name Specify the user name of the machine where the generic job is to be run.
 This is the user name that was used to log in to the preferred machine. -password password Specify the password to log in to the preferred machine.